-- 6.1 The method for determining the estimated total value of a Contract / income Contract, should be based on the total amount (net of VAT) which the Council expects to pay and / or any other forms of remuneration the Council, Contractor (or a third party) will receive by operation of the Contract over the term of the Contract.
+6.1 The method for determining the estimated total value of a Contract / income Contract, should be based on the total amount (inclusive of VAT) which the Council expects to pay and / or any other forms of remuneration the Council, Contractor (or a third party) will receive by operation of the Contract over the term of the Contract.
 Such calculation must include, where relevant any maintenance and on-going support costs.
-(Example calculation: Estimated Contract Value = (Annual Cost + other forms of remuneration) x Contract Length)). - 6.2 In determining the value of a Contract, the Council must also include the potential value of any options to extend that may be built into the Contract and take into consideration the value of all lots where the Contract is going to be broken into lots. - 6.3 When determining the value of a Framework Agreement the anticipated value of all spend through that Framework Agreement including the spend of any other Contracting Authorities who are able to access the Framework Agreement must be taken into consideration. - 6.4 Officers must ensure that estimated values are not disaggregated in an attempt to avoid the applicability of these Contract Standing Orders.
-Requirements must be calculated based on all Council spend (i.e. the corporate requirement rather than an individual service areas need)
+(Example calculation: Estimated Contract Value = (Annual Cost + other forms of remuneration) x Contract Length)).
+Estimates should be prepared in advance of inviting tenders or quotations.

-6.5 Where a proposed procurement includes two or more types of provision (i.e works, goods or services) the procedure followed shall be based on the provision that characterises the main subject of the Contract in question.
+- 6.2 In determining the value of a Contract, the Council must also include the potential value of any options to extend that may be built into the Contract and take into consideration the value of all lots where the Contract is going to be broken into lots. - 6.3 When determining the value of a Framework Agreement the anticipated value of all spend through that Framework Agreement including the spend of any other Contracting Authorities who are able to access the Framework Agreement must be taken into consideration. - 6.4 Officers must ensure that estimated values must not be artificially split (disaggregated) in an attempt to avoid the applicability of these Contract Standing Orders, relevant Procurement Legislation, other legislation or the requirements of the Council's Constitution.
+Requirements must be calculated based on all Council spend (i.e. the corporate requirement rather than an individual service areas need) - 6.5 Where a proposed procurement includes two or more types of provision (i.e. works, goods or services) the procedure followed shall be based on the provision that characterises the main subject of the Contract in question.